 "You mean her two toy chihuahuas?"
 He said.
 "They died when I was five years old; I mean, she might have treated them like her own children, but I'm it,"

 Shaking his head slowly, Lawrence Junior began to recount the details that he'd been told by his parents.
-"As far as I know, my parents' first date was at that same Pizza Hut but it was constantly being interrupted by this waiter that worked there.
+"As far as I know, my parents' first date was at that same Pizza Hut, but it was constantly being interrupted by this waiter who worked there.
 Apparently, he had a thing for my mom.
 He got jealous when he saw her with my dad.
 It turns out he had this mental illness, and they had to fire him because he kept telling my mom that she was his wife and they had two children together.
 Weird, huh?"

 "Did you happen to know that waiter's name?"
 I asked.